DevExpress/dotnet-eud/interface-elements-for-web/articles/card-view/data-editing/save-or-discard-changes.md

 ---
-title: 'Save or Discard Changes '
+title: Save or Discard Changes
 ---
 ## Save Changes
 To save the changes made, click **Update**.